 Braces are designed to be worn while eating but the braces come off and the wires can bend or break with the force of certain foods.

-Foods that are appealing, but harmful during orthodontic treatment:
+Foods that may be appealing, but are high risk during orthodontic treatment:

-- Sticky food or candy of any kind (taffy, caramels, Tootsie Rolls, Gummy Bears, Now and Laters) will damage appliances by bending wires and pulling cement loose.
+- Sticky food or candy of any kind (taffy, caramels, Tootsie Rolls, Gummy Bears, Now and Laters) are dangerous because they bend wires and loosen the bonding material.

-- Hard food or candy of any kind (Jolly Ranchers, pizza crust, hard pretzels, beef jerky, Doritos, Fritos, corn, raw carrots, nuts) may do damage by bending wires, loosening cement under bands or breaking the little brackets and tubes that are attached.
+- Hard food or candy of any kind (Jolly Ranchers, pizza crust, hard pretzels, beef jerky, Doritos, Fritos, corn, raw carrots, nuts) pose a high risk of bending wires, loosening the bonding material under the bands, and even breaking brackets and tubes

-- Foods high in sugar content (cake, cookies, ice cream) should be avoided whenever possible.
-If you do eat them, brush your teeth immediately.
-If it is not possible to brush, then always rinse your mouth with clear water after eating sweet foods.
+- Foods high in sugar content (cake, cookies, ice cream) should be avoided as much as possible.
+If you do consume foods high in sugar content, be sure to brush your teeth immediately.
+If it is not possible to brush, then always rinse your mouth with clear water after eating sweet foods to prevent tooth decay.